Basics of protecting honour, dignity, and business reputation

 Let us illustrate the difference between these concepts with an example for better understanding.

-A publication in an online edition with the following content: “Lastivka LLC has been evading taxes for three years” is a clear factual statement.
-It can be verified: are there any court decisions, documents from the tax authorities, open proceedings, etc.?
-And if this information is not true, it can be deemed unreliable and a retraction can be demanded.
+A publication on a news website with the following content: “Lastivka LLC has been evading taxes for three years” is a clear factual statement.
+It can be verified: are there any court decisions, documents from the tax authorities, ongoing proceedings, etc. And if this information is not true, it can be deemed inaccurate, and a retraction can be demanded.

 Now let’s take another example: “In my opinion, Lastivka LLC is behaving unethically and violating the law because it does not maintain a transparent tax reporting policy.”